lammps/lammps/doc/src/fix_brownian_asphere.rst

 Optionally, they can also store a dipole moment as defined by the :doc:`atom_style dipole <atom_style>` command.

-This fix is part of the USER-MISC package.
+This fix is part of the USER-BROWNIAN package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.